-The excess wild horses and burros will be removed (gathered) by the use of a helicopter.
+The excess wild horses will be removed (gathered) by the use of a helicopter.

-Prior to the pre-work conference, BLM personnel will inspect the condition of the animals, locate and record the major concentration of animals, note the condition of roads, presence of fences and other hazardous barriers and location of water sources being used by the animals.
+Prior to the pre-work conference, BLM personnel will inspect the condition of the animals; locate and record the major concentration of animals; note the condition of all roads; presence of fences and other hazardous barriers; location of water sources; record prevailing temperature and soil conditions; drought conditions; and make note of the parent material.
+An evaluation of these conditions will then determine whether to proceed with the removal, delay the removal, or to proceed with the removal but with modifications (such as relocating trap sites, upgrading road conditions, etc.).